 The second year also includes the exciting opportunity to studying overseas.
 You can also choose one of two options:

-Taking the specially designed Fashion Industry module, which involves working on company briefs – for example, designing garments for a particular brand identity – and provides invaluable experience for your CV.
-You’ll learn from visiting designers and receive professional feedback on your work.
+- Taking the specially designed Fashion Industry module: This involves working on company briefs – for example, designing garments for a particular brand identity – and provides invaluable experience for your CV.
+You will learn from visiting designers and receive professional feedback on your work.

 There is another opportunity to personalise your course in year two by choosing from a range of modules on different aspects of creative and professional practice.
 You can select a topic that suits your interests and career goals, such as creative writing, visual culture, entrepreneurship, design futures or marketing.

-In the third year you’ll consolidate your learning, producing a pre-collection that demonstrates your creative talents and helps you identify a style and direction for the future.
-You’ll also take a Professional Planning and Employability module, in which you’ll plan your next steps, develop your professional profile and learn how to present yourself to prospective employers.
+In the third year you will consolidate your learning, producing a pre-collection that demonstrates your creative talents to help you identify a style and direction for the future.
+You will also take a Professional Planning and Employability module, in which you will plan your next steps, develop your professional profile and learn how to present yourself to prospective employers.

-The programme culminates in the production of your final collection, which you’ll present to industry at shows in Winchester and London.
+The programme culminates in the production of your final collection, which you will present to industry at shows in Winchester and London.

 Throughout the course we emphasise the power of research and its importance for good design.
-We’ll equip you with the research skills you’ll need in industry, where fashion design companies are looking for graduates who are technically accomplished, but who also have the ability to think creatively and find inspiration for new collections.
+We will equip you with the research skills you will need in industry, where fashion design companies are looking for graduates who are technically accomplished, but who also have the ability to think creatively and find inspiration for new collections.

 In addition, you can benefit from being part of a research-intensive Russell Group university by participating in interdisciplinary projects that bring together cutting-edge science and creative design.
 For example, our students have worked with neuroscientists, learning about current research into neurological conditions and using this to spark ideas for a design project.